keymetrics/keymetrics.github.io/docs/keymetrics/faq.md

 - You have concurrent PM2 sending data to the same bucket with an identical server name.
 Make sure you have only one PM2 instance launched `ps -ax | grep PM2`

-- Refresh your connection to Keymetrics. `pm2 interact stop` then `pm2 interact start` should help.
+- Refresh your connection to Keymetrics. `pm2 interact stop` then `pm2 interact` should help.
 Also don't forget to refresh the dashboard itself, it might help sometimes.

 ## The dashboard displays "Reverse connection not established"